narza05/My-Portfolio/README.md

 ### VegaVid
 * Role: Android Developer Intern
 * Project:
-  * Developed a Ed-tech application using Android Studio for developement, Sql as database, with the help of tools like Postman, Xammp, Vscode.
+  * Developed a LMS application using Android Studio for developement, Sql as database, with the help of tools like Postman, Xammp, Vscode.
   * Explore other apps to improve the performance and user experience of application.

 ### Freelance